wendyconditions/LetterGeneratorApplication/README.md

 * If no matching data with employer, generate basic coverletter template
 * Button to allow scraping more than 5 jobs (next 5 jobs)
-* Might add database... maybe if so, the following
 * Alert Service
+* Might add database... maybe.
+If so, the following
   * Logger Service
   * User Service